anshumanjadiya1102/anshumanjadiya1102/README.md

 > A suite of Java applications designed to showcase clean UI, productivity, and coding efficiency. <br>
 My latest produces include:
 - _Java Calculator_- *A modern calculator GUI with number and operator buttons, styled with a blue "=" button.*
--_Java Todo-App_- *A terminal-based To-Do application showing available commands and a sample task list.*
+- _Java Todo-App_- *A terminal-based To-Do application showing available commands and a sample task list.*
 - _Java Number Guessing Game_- *A command-line number guessing game where the user guesses until correct.*
 - _Java Football Game_- *A JavaFX-powered 2D Multiplayer Football Game with real-time play and CSS-styled GUI.*
 - _Java Tic-Tac-Toe Game_- *A modern JavaFX Tic Tac Toe game with multiple levels.
 Play against a AI powered by Minimax algorithm or challenge a friend!*